patrickjlanders/full-stack-store/README.md

 This attempts to provide a basic design for the screens depicted in the design requirements / wireframe document:

+## The Site

+The deployed site can be found [here](https://fullstackstore.co.uk/).
+It is hosted on AWS EC2

 ## Project Stucture

 ```